brendanzab/language-garden/elab-stlc-letrec-unification/README.md

 Extends [**elab-stlc-unification**](../elab-stlc-unification).

 This is an implementation of recursive let bindings for the simply typed lambda calculus.
-These are elaborated to applications of a primitive fixed-point combinator in the core language.
+These are elaborated to a primitive fixed-point combinator in the core language.

-Mutual recursion sill needs to be implemented.
+To prevent infinite unfolding during quotation we introduce a flag that limits fixed-point unfolding.
+This feels like a bit of a bodge, but I’m not sure if there’s a better solution to this.

 Thanks goes to [Karl Meakin](https://github.com/Kmeakin) for help in trying out different approaches when implementing this.